Note: The contents of this page were derived from this blog post. However, this page is kept up to date with my current

 Large amounts of ice had proven very popular on hot days.
-I use an “ice house” that dispenses freshly bagged ice near my home as well as a second ice house in Smithfield, VA, which is near the venues.
-Their ice cubes are loose and easily packed without leaving the bag.
-I have 150-qt and 125-qt ice chests that carry ~225 lbs of bagged ice in extra-large ice chests that rode on top of the water coolers in the trailer.
-I’d carry another 150 lbs of ice in a pair of 100-qt rental ice chests so that I could take another 150 lbs of ice.
-I used to carry the rental coolers in the hatchback with the rear seats folded flat (see the photo below).
-I now carry them on a Yakima OffGrid cargo basket to save space inside the car.
-I can transport ~368 lbs of ice in these four ice chests (128 + 112 + 64 + 64).
-Once on site, I have the option to carry another 260 lbs by loading each of the 13 interior water coolers with 20 lbs of ice.
-Loading the interior coolers with ice instead of water minimizes the chances of getting anything wet is inside the car.
+I used an “ice house” that dispenses freshly bagged ice near my home as well as a second ice house near the venues.
+I would carry ~225 lbs of bagged ice in extra-large ice chests that rode on top of the water coolers in the trailer.
+I’d carry another 150 lbs of ice in a pair of rental ice chests that rode on a Yakima OffGrid cargo basket.
+Once on site, I had the option to carry another 260 lbs by loading each of the 13 empty interior water coolers with 20 lbs of ice.
+Loading the interior coolers with ice instead of water minimized the chances of getting anything wet inside the car.

 What was the total strain on my little car?
 The load on the roof was less than 100 lbs, the interior water coolers (with ice) weighed ~325 lbs, and the trailer’s tongue was ~150 lbs.
 That’s well under the car’s GVWR.
 The 12 filled water coolers on the trailer totaled ~540 lbs.
 Adding that and ~350 lbs of ice to the weight of the trailer results in a total load of ~1450 lbs, which is below Volkswagen’s 1500-lb threshold for unbraked trailers.